ksiman14/algo_practice/01_arrays/README.md

 #### Rotate Matrix

-Given an NxN matrix, write a function to rotate the matrix IN PLACE by 90 degrees.
+Given an NxN matrix, write a function to rotate the matrix by 90 degrees.

 Ex: [[1, 0], [0, 1]] -> [[0, 1], [1, 0]]